Amid syphilis increase, Oklahomans advised to know symptoms, seek testing

-Because the symptoms can mimic common skin irritations, state health officials are advising Oklahomans to be on the alert for possible syphilis infections and if needed, to seek out free, confidential testing at their county health department.
+Because the symptoms can mimic common skin irritations, state health officials are advising Oklahomans to be on the alert for possible syphilis infections and, if needed, to seek free, confidential testing at a county health department.

 The warning comes as cases of the sexually transmitted disease continue to increase across the state and nation.

-"It's vitally important that people understand the signs and symptoms of syphilis," said Terrainia Harris, director of the Oklahoma State Health Department's Sexual Health Service.
+"It's vitally important that people understand the signs and symptoms of syphilis," said Terrainia Harris, director of the Oklahoma Department of Health's Sexual Health Service.
 "Treatment can cure the infection, but it can't undo the damage that has already been done.
 We need to ensure that people get tested and receive treatment quickly."

 But if left untreated, it can cause blindness, severe neurological damage, bone damage and even death.